zulip/zulip/docs/roadmap.md

-September 2015 through today (mid-April, 2016), over 300 pull requests have been submitted to the various Zulip repositories (and over 250 have been merged!), the vast majority of which are submitted by Zulip's users around the world (as opposed to the small core team who review and merge the pull requests).
+September 2015 through today (mid-April, 2016), over 300 pull requests have been submitted to the various Zulip repositories (and over 250 have been merged!), the vast majority of which are submitted by Zulip's users around the world (as opposed to the small core team that reviews and merges the pull requests).

 In any project, there can be a lot of value in periodically putting together a roadmap detailing the major areas where the project is